Aoverbye/madison_lake_data_analysis/README.md

 └── wisconsin_data.db
 ```

-### Order of operations
+## Order of Operations

-To do this analysis, I began by downloading both data sets and cleaning the data in the data_cleaning.qmd file.
-Once the data was cleaned, I downloaded it to my computer and created empty tables in the wisconsin_data.sql file.
-The wisconsin_data.sql file can be found in the data folder.
-The empty tables were then populated with data from the data_cleaning.qmd, uploaded to Duckdb and queried.
-Lastly, the data was loaded from Duckdb into the graphs.qmd file where it was visualized.
+**1. Data Cleaning:** Raw datasets were loaded and cleaned using data_cleaning.qmd.

+**2. Database Setup:** Cleaned data was saved locally and structured tables were created in wisconsin_data.sql.
+This SQL file contains the schema and import logic and is located in the data folder.

+**3. Database Population:** Cleaned CSVs were imported into DuckDB using the schema.
+Queries were then written and tested in SQL.

+**4. Visualization:** Queried results from DuckDB were imported into graphs.qmd for plotting and visualizarion

 ## Data